Developing Speech Patterns Befitting of OfficeDownload Study

 C. APPROPRIATE SPEECH IS OFTEN CORRECTIVE

-Some years ago as I was surveying the 13 epistles that Paul wrote in the New Testament I noticed that 10 of them contained heavy polemic content.
-In other words, it was more often than not that the need of the moment, which Paul faced, was for admonition purposes rather than encouragement.
-And, while it is sometimes appropriate to correct false teaching, such attempts should always be motivated by patience and love, which means one will go to another person privately and address errors, versus immediately making it a public matter.
-The motivating cause behind all appropriate speech is always to build up and restore, not to tear down or destroy.
+Some years ago as I was surveying the 13 epistles that Paul wrote in the New Testament, I noticed that 10 of them contained heavy polemic content.
+In other words, more often than not, the need of the moment which Paul faced was for admonition purposes rather than encouragement.
+And while correcting false teaching is sometimes appropriate, such attempts should always be motivated by patience and love.
+The patient and loving person will go to another in private and address errors versus immediately making the failure a public matter.
+The motivating cause behind all appropriate speech is always to build up and restore—not to tear down or destroy.
 The need of the moment is never to “detonate a bomb.”

 V. THE CONSENSUS ABOUT YOUR SPEECH: GRACIOUSNESS

 So that it will give grace to those who hear.

 Since the believer is saved by God’s grace (Ephesians 2:8–9) and kept by God’s grace (Romans 8:39), a believer’s speech should be patterned after that sobering reality.
 Let your speech always be with grace, said Paul to the Church at Colossae (4:6a).
 In essence, our speech directed toward others should depict how gracious God has been toward us.
 By definition grace means that you will give to another what they do not deserve.